someengineering/fixinventory/docs/source/manual/cleanup.rst

 =======

-You can modify your discovered cloud resources by using Cloudkeepers powerful commands like ``tag`` or ``clean``.
+You can modify your discovered cloud resources by using resotos powerful commands like ``tag`` or ``clean``.

-To learn about your new superpowers and use them in the best way, it is important to understand how Cloudkeeper handles commands in the background.
+To learn about your new superpowers and use them in the best way, it is important to understand how resoto handles commands in the background.

 .. important::
-    | Cloudkeeper will **NOT** delete resources marked for deletion by default!
+    | resoto will **NOT** delete resources marked for deletion by default!
     | Read more about this here: :ref:`delete_warning`

 .. _action_tags: